-(a) Provision for warranty
+(b) Provision for warranties

 The Group makes warranty provision on sales of automation instrument and technology products based on information available indicating that it is probable that the Group will be required to settle the present obligations.
-As disclosed in note 25, the Group estimates the provision based on past experience.
+As disclosed in Note 25, the Group estimates the provision based on past experience.
 The actual settlement of these warranty costs may differ from the estimation made by the management.
 If the costs are settled for an amount greater than the management's estimation, a future charge to profit or loss will result.
 Likewise, if the costs are settled for an amount that is less that the estimation, a future credit to profit or loss will result.
-As at 30 June 2023, the carrying amount of the Group's provision for warranties is approximately RMB550,000 (2022: RMB559,000).
+As at 30 June 2024, the carrying amount of the Group's provision for warranties is approximately RMB570,000 (2023: RMB550,000).